Black Miami is Beautiful

 A Black neighborhood in Coral Gables?
 Wasn’t that illegal?

-Despite the area's historical restrictions, Coral Gables did, in fact, have designated areas for its Bahamian workers.
+Despite the historical restrictions, Coral Gables did, in fact, have designated areas for its Bahamian workers.
 George Merrick, the founder of Coral Gables, set aside two areas across US1 for his employees.

 Today, these neighborhoods are marked by distinctive white stone street signs.